astral-sh/ruff/crates/red_knot_test/README.md

 ## Multi-file tests

 Some tests require multiple files, with imports from one file into another.
 Multiple fenced code blocks represent multiple embedded files.
-Since files must have unique names, only zero or one files can use the default name of `/src/test.py`.
+Since files must have unique names, at most one file can use the default name of `/src/test.py`.
 Other files must explicitly specify their file name:

 ````markdown
 ```py
 from b import C
-reveal_type(C)  # Literal[C]
+reveal_type(C)  # revealed: Literal[C]
 ```

 ```py path=b.py